 Keep this spectrum of possibility in mind as we make our way into the hot, sultry domain of “fabulous,” because while confidence is a lesson we all need to relearn from time to time, there will always be a fine line between pride and arrogance.

 This New Moon in particular portends to bring some aggro vibes to the party, highlighting the impetuous astrology of this bombastic week.

 This is all going down at 0 degrees Leo, tightly conjunct Mars, which just entered Leo on Thursday.
 Whatever “new beginning” that’s taking form right now is colored by the aggression, sexuality, physicality, and assertive, action-taking potential that Mars embodies.

 The Sun, Moon, and Mars are all square Uranus, which whips the tempest into a frenzy and makes everything feel hella agitated, erratic, and unpredictable.
 We’ve been feeling the restlessness all week, and now, we might resolve to do something about it, whether that means flipping our desk at work or doing something really rash and out of character — just to spite all the people who had us pegged for someone else.

 Of course, it always comes down to how it’s hitting your individual chart, but we could all use some guidance from Leo’s playbook at the moment.
 Leo might not have all the answers, but here’s what it does know: the path to nobility lies in owning what you’ve got; always opt for peak radiance; do it from the heart, or don’t bother; and never settle for anything less than a “fuck yes.”

-If attention is what you crave this month, try a daily, weekly, or monthly transit report on for size.
+If attention is what you crave this month, try a daily, weekly, or monthly personal horoscope on for size.
 Our email subscriptions keep you up to speed on how the cosmic weather is affecting your individual chart.